Research information system Converis and TUTKA – Privacy notice

 To whom we transfer your data?

-Within the university, the personal data described in this privacy notice are transferred to the University’s data warehouse.
+The personal data described in this privacy notice are transferred to the University’s data warehouse.
 The data warehouse is used for performing the above-described duties as well as for statistical purposes in accordance with the data controller’s legitimate and public interests, and also for responding to data delivery requests.
-For more information, see the links below.

-We transfer your personal details to several bodies outside the university, such as the Ministry of Education and Culture and to the national Metax metadata pool.
+We transfer your personal details to several bodies outside the university, such as the Ministry of Education and Culture and, with researcher’s permission, ORCID service.

-Find more information about the transfer of your personal data outside the university below.
+Transfers of your personal data outside the university

 How to contact us?